Annual celebration of the landscape at Box Hill

-Harvest is an annual community event celebrating the Surrey Hills landscape at harvest time.
+Harvest was an annual community event celebrating the Surrey Hills landscape at harvest time.
 This event has evolved into ‘WonderDusk’.
 Hundreds of people gather on Box Hill at dusk to view a site-specific illuminated installation, participate in singing and hear local poetry inspired by the surrounding landscape.

 This unique event aims to reflect the cultural diversity of our communities in an area of outstanding natural beauty which we all share and benefit from.

 The 2022 event had the theme of connections between ourselves and nature and to each other.
 The striking central installation by Diana Burch was called ‘Seeds of Hope’ This structure was made by hundreds of people across Surrey who participated in this mindful activity of binding wool.
 The event also included singing of multiple choirs led by vocal leader Anna Tabbush, beautiful music by Ukrainian band Atmasfera and poetry from the Mole Valley Poets.
 Muslim hiking group Active Inclusion completed their first Southern hike around Box Hill at the event and everyone was invited to a torchlight procession down the hill to complete the evening.

 Harvest grew out of a project in September 2018 where Mary Branson explored the relationship of the local farming community to the land, the processes and rituals of harvest time and the impact of the changing climate on their work.
 Harvest 2018 featured sixty six ‘invisible’ hay bales; illuminated outlines of what should have been in the lower field had we not suffered the drought.
 The piece highlighted some of the unseen work that goes into shaping the landscape that is often taken for granted.